-On the other hand, the time limit for bringing a case of wrongful death is 30 months, which can be extended from the usual statute of limitations, which is two years.
+On the other hand, the time limit for bringing these cases to court is 30 months, which can be extended from the usual statute of limitations, which is two years.

 Unlike medical malpractice claims where there is a damages cap, wrongful death does not limit the damages you can receive in a case of malpractice.

 Additionally, your attorney must provide the court with a certificate of merit, stating that the lawyer reviewed the case’s facts with a medical professional who agrees that the wrongful death lawsuit deserves a court hearing.